trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 The key detail of this boundary condition and the only difference between the boundary models in these references is the way the density and pressure of boundary particles is computed.

-Since boundary particles are treated like fluid particles, the pressure force on fluid particle ``a`` due to boundary particle ``b`` is
+Since boundary particles are treated like fluid particles, their density and pressure enter the pressure-acceleration operator selected by the interacting fluid system.
+For the summation-density pressure operator, the pressure force on fluid particle ``a`` due to boundary particle ``b`` is
 ```math
 \bm{f}_{ab}^{p}
 = -m_a m_b \left( \frac{p_a}{\rho_a^2} + \frac{p_b}{\rho_b^2} \right)